 4. Energy Levels: School-age children have the stamina for long park days, while younger ones still require naps.

-5. 2025 Additions: The new attractions added in late 2024 and early 2025 are particularly designed with this age range in mind.
+5. Recent Additions: The new attractions added in recent years are specifically designed for this age range.

 Of course, visitors outside this optimal age range can still enjoy Disneyland immensely with proper planning.
 Let’s explore how to make the most of your trip at every age!